pbuckner/x-plane_plugins/XPython/docs/source/development/modules/utilities.rst

 plugins may participate in a command's execution, the command does not go away if the plugin that created it is unloaded.

-.. py:function:: findCommand(name)
+.. py:function:: findCommand(name) -> XPLMCommandRef

-    Look up a command by *name*, and return its commandRef or None if the command does not exist.

     :param name: Command name to find
     :type name: str
-    :return: CommandRef if found, None otherwise
+    :return: :class:`XPLMCommandRef` if found, None otherwise

-    :rtype: Optional[:data:`XPLMCommandRef`]
+    Look up a command by *name*, and return its commandRef or None if the command does not exist.

     >>> xp.findCommand('xppython3/about')
     <capsule object "XPLMCommandRef" at 0x7fab99874536>

     `Official SDK <https://developer.x-plane.com/sdk/XPLMUtilities/#XPLMFindCommand>`__ :index:`XPLMFindCommand`

-.. py:function:: commandBegin(commandRef)
+.. py:function:: commandBegin(commandRef) -> None

+    :param commandRef: Command to begin executing
+    :type commandRef: :class:`XPLMCommandRef`

     Start the execution of a command, specified by its *commandRef*.

-    :param commandRef: Command to begin executing
-    :type commandRef: :data:`XPLMCommandRef`
-    :return: None

     The command is "held down" until you call :py:func:`commandEnd`.